roman-milk/roman-milk.github.io/what-i-did-on-my-christmas-vacation.md

  "But this is incest, baby.
 It's wrong," Mom said.

  "No, we've never had sex.
 He was just showing me, teaching me that sex could be good.
 That I could get excited.
 I don't need to put up with it.
 I now know that with the right man it will be wonderful."
-Report_Story #7